-Play those old games on your Android phone with the best emulators
+Best emulators for Android 2022

 1. ClassicBoy

 If you're looking for the best emulator for Android overall, then you can't get much better than ClassicBoy.
-This emulator features support for a mulitude of platforms, ranging from the Atari 2600 VCS all the way to the Nintendo 64 and everything in between.
+This emulator features support for many platforms, ranging from the Atari 2600 VCS all the way to the Nintendo 64 and everything in between.
 Loading your ROMs is a pretty straightforward process, and then you can jump into whatever games you have.

 Controller support is onboard.
-You can use just about any of your favorite Xbox or Sony controllers, along with the likes of MOGA and 8BitDo if those are your jam.
+You can use just about any of your favorite Xbox or Sony controllers, along with the likes of MOGA and 8BitDo, if those are your jam.
 If you don't want to use an external controller at all, ClassicBoy offers on-screen touch controls, including the ability to set your settings between video games.

-The app is free to download, and is pretty feature-rich as it is, but there are a few more valuable reasons to spring for the full version.
-If you plan on using ClassicBoy to run back through one of your all-time favorite games, the full version can autoamtically load that game so that it's the first thing you see when you open the app.
+The app is free to download and is pretty feature-rich, but there are a few more valuable reasons to spring for the full version.
+If you plan on using ClassicBoy to run back through one of your all-time favorite games, the full version can automatically load that game so that it's the first thing you see when you open the app.

 ClassicBoy may not be the most aesthetically pleasing app of the bunch, but it's one of the best and most robust available.
 You can play games from consoles going back to the Atari 2600.
-You can take advantage of touchscreen input or you can connect a controller if you want.
+You can take advantage of touchscreen or connect a controller.

 2. GBA.emu

-With many of the other emulators on Android, you'll need to provide your own ROMs in order to start playing.
+With many of the other emulators on Android, you'll need to provide your own ROMs to start playing.
 But GBA.emu does things a bit differently since MotoCross Challenge is included.
 This can give you a feel for how the app performs before deciding whether it's time to load up your own library of ROMs.
-Plus, you'll be able to customize the on-screen controls in order to fine-tune everything to your liking.
+Plus, you'll be able to customize the on-screen controls to fine-tune everything to your liking.

-In addition to supporting standard .gba files, GBA.emu also supports ZIP, RAR, or 7Z files so you won't have to extract files and overload the storage on your Android phone.
+In addition to supporting standard .gba files, GBA.emu also supports ZIP, RAR, or 7Z files, so you won't have to extract files and overload the storage on your Android phone.
 Save states are available, and if you use VBA-M, you can transfer those saves from your PC to GBA.emu in no time.
-Plus, you can connect a Bluetooth controller and create custom key profiles, which is something that isn't available with all emulators.
+Plus, you can connect a Bluetooth controller and create custom key profiles, which isn't available with all emulators.
 Finally, you can also use cheat codes, giving you a close-to-real experience.

 GBA.emu is arguably the best emulator for those who want to play GBA games on their smartphones.
-The app features all of the expected features, such as save states, customizable touch controls, and controller support.
+The app features all expected features, including save states, customizable touch controls, and controller support.

 Other great options